mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

      - Functions
    * - *Potentials.py*
      - Functions
+    * - *tools.py*
+     - Functions

 Each of these files will serve to perform specific tasks.
 Within these files, the final Python code will be divided into seven classes:

 - *Prepare --* Methods preparing the non-dimensionalization of the units
 - *Utilities --* Methods of general purpose, inherited by all the other classes
-- *Outputs --* Methods of interest for printing information in log or data files, inherited by all the classes except *Utilities*
-- *InitializeSimulation --* Methods necessary to set up the system and prepare the simulation, inherited by all the classes except *Outputs* and *Utilities*
+- *InitializeSimulation --* Methods necessary to set up the system and prepare the simulation, inherited by all the classes except *Utilities*
-- *MinimizeEnergy --* Methods for performing energy minimization, including
+- *MinimizeEnergy --* Methods for performing energy minimization
 - *MonteCarlo --* Methods for performing Monte Carlo simulation in different ensembles (Grand canonical, canonical)
 - *MolecularDynamics --* Methods for performing molecular dynamics in different ensembles (NVE, NPT, NVT)
+- *tools --* Functions of interest for printing information in log or data files

 Potential for inter-atomic interaction
 --------------------------------------